 Gas is that number one fluctuation on the road.
 State by state and city by city it can vary.
 Here’s what we do to keep costs down.

 - Gas Rewards – No, not a credit card reward.
 Most stations are doing cents off or frequent customer rewards.
 Typically, we use Shell rewards and get at least 5 cents off a gallon.
-Some rewards require you to make other purchase in order to receive cents off.
+Some rewards require you to make other purchases in order to receive cents off.
 Check here for a full list and pick your fav.

 - Gas Gift Cards – Publix grocery stores, here in the south, often offer $10 off a $50 gas card in their weekly specials.
 You can buy 1 for every $50 you spend in groceries.
 So if you’re weekly food haul totals around $150, add on 3 gas cards.
 I try to stock up when we’re traveling.
 Keep in mind, not all gas stations are nationwide.
 Stick with the ones you know are on your route.